omidarmat/webDevNotes/react/react.md

 ```

 Then instead of exporting the `PostContext` component, we export our custom hook and import it in the `App` component.
 Now in the `App` component file we can easily replace all `useContext(PostContext)` with `usePosts()`.

+## **Performance Optimization**

+We start by an overview of what can actually be optimized in React apps and how we can do it.
+There are 3 main areas where we can focus on when we need to optimize performance of React apps.

+1. **Prevent wasted renders:** in order to prevent wasted renders we can memoize components with `memo`, or we can memoize objects and functions with `useMemo` and `useCallback` hooks.
+We can also use a technique in which we pass elements into other elements as children or as a normal prop in order to prevent them from being re-rendered.
+2. **Improve app speed or responsiveness:** We can use the `useMemo` and `useCallback` and also `useTransition` hooks.
+3. **Reduce bundle size:** we can reduce the bundle size simply by using fewer 3rd-party packages in our code base, and we can also implement code splitting and lazy loading.

 ## **React Fragments**